 A good night’s sleep: Is this the most coveted luxury of all?

-In today’s world, sleep has become somewhat of a luxury, and the ambitious never switch off – quite literally, when for many work revolves around their mobile phone.
-But considering sleep deprivation a badge of honour is not only counter-productive, but dangerous.
+In today’s world, sleep has become somewhat of a luxury, and the ambitious never switch off, quite literally, when, for many, work revolves around their mobile phone.
+But, considering sleep deprivation a badge of honour is not only counter-productive, it’s dangerous.
 The World Health Organisation has called sleep deficiency a public health epidemic, which two thirds of the adult population in developed nations suffer from.
 To combat it, 60 million Americans use sleeping pills a year.
 But how productive is this ‘quick fix’ to the sleeping problem?

 Sleep science is a rapidly growing field; the next area of our lives to be ‘tracked and hacked’ for greater efficiency as part of the move towards the quantified self.
 This has not only been prompted by demand, but technology allowing more insight into the very importance of sleep.
 We have been aware for some time that lack of sleep increases the risk of obesity, cancer, diabetes, Alzheimer’s and mood and mental disorders.